 We are of course happy to provided estimates for all our work, but accurate estimates for dentistry can be difficult to make.
 Some extractions are a nightmare in terms of the time taken to loosen roots and section teeth, so there is always a significant degree of latitude in an estimate for dentistry.

 Insurance and Dental Work

 Many insurance companies have held their premiums down by excluding dental work.
 Please check the small print of your policy.
-Remember that even those (like Petplan) who continue to cover dental disease require that your annual health checks including vaccinations and dental checks are up to date, and that any noted veterinary advice has been followed promptly.
+Remember that even those (like Agria) who continue to cover dental disease require that your annual health checks including vaccinations and dental checks are up to date, and that any noted veterinary advice has been followed promptly.